How to get from Florence to Lucca for a day trip

 From Florence to Lucca by train

 This is the easiest and cheapest way to go from Lucca to Florence and vice versa.
 The trains connecting the two cities are very frequent and cheap.
 They aren’t exactly very fast, considering the short distance.
-There are no high-speed trains between Florence and Lucca, only regional trains.
+There are no high-speed trains between the two cities, only regional trains.
 Most of those trains are direct, but when booking online you’ll find also some options with a change in Pisa.
 The price will be the same, but stopping in Pisa will take more time, and there is always the risk to miss the connection.
 Be sure to book the direct train from Florence to Lucca, unless you want to stop in Pisa.

 “Fast” regional trains take 1 hour and 20 minutes, and about one leaves every hour.
 In addition to the fast regional trains, there are other regional trains, but they are even slower because they make more stops, or because you have to change trains at Pisa station.
 These trains take approximately 1 hour and 50 minutes.